Call for virtual internship applicants

 Q) Are there any requirements to join?

 The basic eligibility criteria states that applicants should be students or entry-level professionals in fields related to: journalism, social studies, law, economics, international relations, political science, or other relevant areas.

 Additionally, it is also required that individuals have a high level of English – both written and spoken – as well as access to the internet and electronic devices throughout the internship.

 Q) What is the application procedure?

-In order to apply for a virtual internship, one must send their CV and cover letter – which should include the individual’s background and interests, reasons for applying, specification of proposed dates and period, as well as one of the preferred responsibilities.
+In order to apply for a virtual internship, one must send fill out the online application form on the website – this should include the individual’s background and interests, reasons for applying, specification of proposed dates and period, as well as one of the preferred responsibilities.

 Once you have submitted the application, the CEO of the organization will review it and decide whether you should be short-listed for an online interview.
 After having successfully conducted the interview, the CEO will contact you with an offer to pursue the virtual internship.

 Q) What are the benefits of undertaking a virtual internship – specifically at ICRP?

 Undertaking a virtual internship provides you with the opportunity to work from the comfort of your own home.
 Specifically working with the ICRP, you have the chance to expand your network, enhance your remote working skills, receive professional development and gain access to an international work environment.